 Make sure that ALL system users in all environments (Citrix, etc.) receive the new client version.
 No users should continue to use older versions of the client applications.

-Versioning of SystemWeaver Applications
+A Note on Versioning of SystemWeaver Applications

 The following parts of SystemWeaver have managed versions: